mikelovesolivia/driving-coach/README.md

 - Skip connections between corresponding layers in the contracting and expansive paths preserve fine-grained details and help mitigate the loss of spatial resolution during downsampling.
 - The multi-scale processing capability of U-Net allows it to capture both global context and local details, making it robust for segmenting objects of varying sizes.

-After 200 epochs of training, the imag
+After 200 epochs of training, the